thepassle/astro-service-worker/blog.md

 }
 ```

-This would even allow for for [promises and iterables](https://github.com/withastro/rfcs/discussions/188#discussioncomment-2681215) in Astro expressions, e.g.:
+As Nate said, just an async iterator.
+This means that it could potentially even allow for [promises and iterables](https://github.com/withastro/rfcs/discussions/188#discussioncomment-2681215) in Astro expressions, e.g.:

 ```js
 ---